 ***Finalist for the 2013 Society of Midlands Authors Best Poetry Book of the Year***

-***Finalist for the 2013 High Plains Book Award in Poetry***
+***Winner of the 2013 High Plains Book Award in Poetry***

 “Blink and cry but this earth is all/you’ll ever see,” writes Joe Wilkins, and he is a poet who pays attention to this earth, one who looks, looks again and comes back still again to look more deeply.
 Like the voice in “Mission School,” Wilkins’ poems make and remember in the wide scope of human and non-human experience: “Whatever it is,/she says to me, lost again in story,/you must love it.”
 One way to define love is fidelity to experience, and if this is so, then Wilkins demonstrates such love over and over in his ruthless, entirely unsentimental efforts to imagine and understand the world he inhabits—and the one that inhabits him.
 He can say, on the one hand, “There’s nothing to be done/about hope,” and then deliver this:

 now I am telling you I am a small bird,

 again, slamming again

 Exactly.
 And nothing will do but that blue sky.

 Wilkins has a fine ear, but he uses it, rather than displays it.
 For all their toughness, these are wonderfully lyrical pieces.
 Vowels seem to bounce off one another like stones in a creek bed, but they are ordered, deliberate; subtle sound repetitions chime throughout, like bellwethers.
 Wilkins slips from chore boots to house slippers to dress shoes without effort.
 He has range and staying power.